akasenomm/intern-decision-engine-backend/README.md

 The following error responses can be returned by the service:

 - `400 Bad Request` - in case of an invalid input
+  - `InvalidInputException`
       - `Invalid personal ID code!` - if the provided personal ID code is invalid
       - `Invalid loan amount!` - if the requested loan amount is invalid
       - `Invalid loan period!` - if the requested loan period is invalid
+      - `Restricted age` - if the customer is too old or too young
 - `404 Not Found` - in case no valid loans can be found
     - `No valid loan found!` - if there is no valid loan found for the given ID code, loan amount, and loan period
 - `500 Internal Server Error` - in case the server encounters an unexpected error while processing the request